 5. Do not talk about being home alone on social media-that also includes parents sharing that the kids are home alone.
 Remind kids to never share information about their location, including school name, when using chat rooms or posting on social networks.

-7. Children should only open the door for people permitted to be in the house when you’re not there.
+7. Children should only open the door for people permitted to be in the house when they’re not there.
 They should always check the peephole or window before opening the door.
 If they’re unsure who’s at the door, have them call you or a trusted neighbor immediately.

 8. Remember to schedule service appointments such as cable or pest control only when an adult is home.

 9. Instruct kids to never open the door to delivery people or service representatives.
-They will either place the package at the door or leave a pick up notice.
+They will either place the package at the door or leave a pick-up notice.

 10. Make sure the first aid kit is stocked and stored where your children can find it; keep it out of reach of young children.
 Red Cross Babysitter Training can enhance your teen’s safety skills.